mastixstudio/mastixstudio/IntroductionToAAD.md

 # Introduction to Adjoint Algorithmic Differentiation (AAD)

-Adjoint Algorithmic Differentiation (AAD) has become a widespread tool for efficient risk calculations.
+Adjoint Algorithmic Differentiation (AAD)[^1] has become a widespread tool for efficient risk calculations.
 AAD presents game-changing efficiency benefits that revolutionize risk management.
 However, while the advantages are transformative, implementing AAD effectively is very challenging.
 Simple or straightforward implementations of AAD are often insufficient for bank-wide usage.
 And modifying calculations within legacy systems is often not a feasible workaround, as their architecture inherently prevents the integration of AAD.

 ## Table of Contents
 - [Key Concepts](#key-concepts)